-Feel nostalgic about the erstwhile Home button, which you loved using on your previous iPhone?
+Feel nostalgic about the erstwhile Home button, which you loved using on your iPhone 8 or earlier devices?
 You are not alone as I’m also pretty much on the same side of the fence.
-Thankfully, there is a way to get a virtual Home button on iPhone X.
+Thankfully, there is a way to get a virtual Home button on iPhone X, Xs, Xs Max, and XR.

 If you have used iOS device before, you may have used “AssistiveTouch” and hence be fully aware of how user-friendly it is.
 For those unfamiliar, it’s designed to let you use your device more conveniently.
-As for instance, you can restart your device, take a screenshot, adjust volume and more.
+For instance, you can restart your iPhone, take a screenshot, adjust volume and more using the virtual button.
 Even better, you can also customize action icons to get the most out of it.
-Read on…

-- How to Add Virtual Home Button on iPhone X
+- How to Add Virtual Home Button on iPhone X, Xs, Xs Max or XR

-- How to Customize Action Icons for AssistiveTouch On iPhone X
+- How to Customize Action Icons for AssistiveTouch on iPhone X, Xs, Xs Max or XR

 - How to Reduce Opacity of AssistiveTouch on iPhone and iPad

-How to Add Virtual Home Button on iPhone X
+How to Add Virtual Home Button on iPhone X, Xs, Xs Max, and XR

 Step #1.
-Launch Settings app on your iPhone X.
+Launch Settings app on your iPhone.

 That’s it!
 Check out the floating Home button on your screen.
 Tap on it to open the menu and then use it to access Control Center, invoke Siri, rotate screen and more.
 Go through this quick guide to get the most out of it.

-How to Customize Action Icons for AssistiveTouch On iPhone X
+Customize Action Icons for AssistiveTouch on iPhone X, Xs, Xs Max, and XR

 As mentioned above, you can also customize AssistiveToch to suit your needs better.
 For instance, you can tap the floating-button once to capture a screenshot.